-The students will be expected to submit a written critique of one research study within the field of practice, from a choice of two preselected articles: one qualitative and one quantitative.
+The students will also be expected to submit a written critique of one research study, from a choice of two preselected articles; one qualitative and one quantitative.
 They will critically appraise the research methods employed within the study and determine its value within clinical practice.
 Word count: 2000.